SynixeTactical/Documents/operations/sop.md

 ### Planning

-The operation lead will draw up plans for the operation, covering vehicle convoys, waypoints, rallypoints, points of interest, etc. The operation lead is responsible for the delegation of duties to the SLs.
+The operation lead will draw up plans for the operation, covering vehicle convoys, waypoints, rallypoints, points of interest, etc. The operation lead is responsible for the delegation of duties to the ELs.

-### Team Briefing
+### Element Briefing

-The operation lead and SLs will brief everyone, covering intel, ROE, completion requirements, responsibilities of each team, and any planned movements.
+The operation lead and ELs will brief everyone, covering intel, ROE, completion requirements, responsibilities of each element, and any planned movements.

 ### Spot Check

-Team Leaders will check every member of their team for radios, ammo, medical equipment, special equipment, and any mission specific requirements.
-Before completing the spot check, every operator should know their buddy and color, the responsibilities of their pair in addition to the overall plan.
+Element Leaders will check every member of their element for radios, ammo, medical equipment, special equipment, and any mission specific requirements.
+Before completing the spot check, every operator should know their buddy and color, the responsibilities of their element in addition to the overall plan.

 ### Operation